-In the archives of Ugarit, the city is called Abratu or Apratu.
+In the archives of Ugarit, it is called Abratu or Apratu.

-In the Assyrian archives of the early first millennium, the city would be identified by the name of Illubru.
+In the Neo Assyrian archives, it would be identified by the name of Illubru.
 In 696, Sennacherib of Assyria had erected symbols in the rebellious city of Illubru dependent of Hilakku.

-The coastal river of Lipari got its name from this city.
-Phonetically, Lampron is the name that is closest of the denominations coming from Ugarit and Hattusa.
-In this naturally fortified place, with the borders are impassable cliffs, stands a Byzantine fortress.
+Phonetically, Lampron is the spelling that is closest of the denominations coming from Ugarit and Hattusa.
+The coastal river of Lipari got its name from this town.
+Upstream, on a naturally fortified place, with the borders are impassable cliffs, stands a Byzantine fortress.
 Many traces of fossil occupations adorn the walls and show that the site was already occupied a long time ago.

 My notes of veracity :

 During the 2nd millennium BC, Alluprata, Allubrata or Ellipra were different Hittite names of the fortress of Lampron: 3/5